colbs255/vui/README.md

 # vui
-vui (**v**im **u**ser **i**nterface) is a vim plugin that allows you to conveniently run complex command line tools and edit their arguments directly from vim.
-It serves as a low-level front end to your command line tools.
+vui (**v**im **u**ser **i**nterface) is a vim plugin that serves as a low-level frontend to your command line tools by allowing you to quickly edit arguments and execute the commands directly from vim

-Some command line tools have many arguments - they are a hastle to remember and edit. vui allows you to quickly select the command line tool you want, edit the arguments in a vim buffer using vim completion, and then run the command directly from vim.
-You can also print the results directly into the vim buffer and save it to a file.
+Some command line tools have many arguments - they are a hastle to remember and edit. vui allows you to quickly select the command line tool you want, edit the arguments in a vim buffer using vim completion, and then run the command directly from vim. vui can also print the results directly into the vim buffer and save it to a file.

 # Configuration
 vui reads from a json file to figure out which command to run, what arguments to display, and what values can be completed.

-You need to set `g:vui_config_file` in your vim config to let vim know where to find your config.
+Set `g:vui_config_file` in your vim config to let vim know where to find your config.
 This line in your `.vimrc` would work for example:
 ``` vim-script
 g:vui_config_file = glob('~/vui_config.json')
 ```

-If you don't set the variable then it will default to `~/.vim/vui.json`
+Alternatively, you can save the config file as `~/.vim/vui.json`
 ## Example Configuration
 ``` json
 {